sriramms1734/fullstack-python-player-service/player-service-model/README.md

 # Player Service Model

-This is a thin model wrapper container based on PlayerDB.
+This is a thin model wrapper container based on `Player.csv` data.

 To build and run:
 ```shell